DoPlan-dev/CLI/README.md

 - `CHANGELOG.md` follows Keep a Changelog + SemVer.
 Check the **[latest entry](CHANGELOG.md)** (v1.3.0) for performance optimizations and new features.
 - The `Docs/` tree mirrors what every generated project should publish (foundation, features, release, history).
 Use it as the canonical structure reference.
 - The **[Complete Wiki](https://github.com/DoPlan-dev/CLI/tree/main/wiki)** is now organized in the repository with 9 sections and 52 files covering all features.
 The [GitHub Wiki](https://github.com/DoPlan-dev/CLI/wiki) serves as a gateway to the complete documentation.
-- Automation helpers such as `/report`, `/feedback`, `/state`, `/sys performance`, and `/github info` keep each of those artifacts aligned (KPI block, scan diffs, feedback logs, state history, and performance metrics).
+- Automation helpers such as `/state`, `/sys performance`, and `/github info` keep each of those artifacts aligned (KPI block, scan diffs, state history, and performance metrics).

 ---